-You Live at Home for College and You're Fighting with Your Parents.
+You Live at Home for College and You're Fighting With Your Parents.
 What Should You Do?

 While dorm life can be fun, there are many perks to living at home during college.
 With so many changes, keeping some things constant can make it a smoother transition for some — not to mention it typically saves a ton of money.
 But even though you’re living in the same house with the same family, there will still likely be a shift in dynamics.
 It may take some time to reach a new equilibrium and there is likely to be some conflict along the way.